Azure/Ignite2019_IaC_pre-day_docs/Terraform/04 - Security/Guide.md

 ...
 ```

 The admin password is not a tracked property in the azurerm_virtual_machine resource so the changes that you have made will result in a plan that requires no changes, additions or deletions.
 To force the change, we will [taint](https://www.terraform.io/docs/commands/taint.html) the state for the VM resource.
-This will force Terraform destroy and recreate the resource.
+This will force Terraform to destroy and recreate the resource.

 >**NOTE** The above behavior is a result of older functionality of the underlying APIs and is something that will change in the next major release of azurerm provider [version 2.0](https://www.terraform.io/docs/providers/azurerm/guides/2.0-upgrade-guide.html).